 - Listen to what others have to say before expressing your viewpoint.
 Never speak over or interrupt another person.
 Listen and stop formulating rebuttals and responses in your mind when you need to focus on listening to the other person.

 - Use peoples' ideas to change or improve work.
-Let employees know you used their idea, or, better yet, encourage the person with the idea to implement the idea.
+Let employees know that you used their idea or encourage them to implement it.

-- Never insult people, use name calling, disparage or put down people or their ideas.
+- Never insult, use name-calling, disparage, or belittle people or their ideas.

-- Do not nit-pick, constantly criticize over little things, belittle, judge, demean or patronize.
-A series of seemingly trivial actions added up over time, constitutes bullying.
+- Do not constantly criticize, judge, demean, or patronize a worker.
+A series of seemingly trivial actions added up over time constitutes bullying.

-- Be aware of your body language, the tone of voice, and your demeanor and expression in all of your interactions at work.
-People, who are radar machines, are hearing what you're really saying in addition to listening to your words.
+- Be aware of your body language, tone of voice, and your demeanor and expression in all of your interactions at work.
+People hear what you're really saying in addition to listening to your words.

-- Improve your own ability to interact with coworkers and bosses in a way that emphasizes the knowledge you have gained from your awareness of people and your emotional intelligence.
-It will make you more able to offer sympathy, relate with empathy, and step into the shoes of those with whom you work.
+- Improve your ability to interact with coworkers and supervisors based on the awareness you've gained dealing with people and your emotional intelligence.
+This will help you to relate with empathy and better understand those with whom you work.

 - Include all coworkers in meetings, discussions, training, and events.
-While not every person can participate in every activity, do not marginalize, exclude or leave any one person out.
+While not every person can participate in every activity, do not marginalize, exclude or leave out any one person.
 Provide an equal opportunity for employees to participate in committees, task forces, or continuous improvement teams.
-Solicit volunteers and try to involve every volunteer.
+Solicit volunteers and try to involve everyone.

-- Praise much more frequently than you criticize.
-Encourage praise and recognition from employee to employee as well as from the supervisor.
+- Offer praise more frequently.
+Encourage praise and recognition among employees, as well as from supervisors.

 Respect is a requisite for a healthy, professional workplace where employees feel valued performing work that is meaningful to their organization.
 A healthy work environment can increase employee retention and boost an organization's reputation as a great place to work.